HL7/cql-ig/input/pages/using-cql.md

       b. **SHOULD** Use Initial Case<br/>
       c. **MAY** Include spaces

-**Initial Case Definition** is defined as capitalization where only the first letter of the first word in a sentence or phrase is capitalized, while the words are in lowercase, except for proper nouns and certain other exceptions.
+**Initial Case Definition** is defined as the first letter of every word is capitalized (e.g. "Observation With Status") (as opposed to Title Case, which would be "Observation with Status")

 For example: